 Sites will be selected so that all regions of the state receive an equitable share of this program.
 Site development projects will be accomplished in cooperation with local government units and other state agencies.
 It has been the experience of this department that local communities are very supportive of better access facilities.
-Eleven of the boat access facilities completed since 1987 have been turned over to local communities for operation and maintenance.
-Several other community requests are pending availability of funds.

 This project will provide some new access sites and will renovate or upgrade other sites.
 Many of the existing access sites throughout the state have either reached the end of their economic life or do not meet current standards.
 These sites no longer adequately serve the public and are very expensive to maintain.
 The facilities provided by this project will be designed for low maintenance over a service life of twenty years.
-The facilities will also be accessible to the disabled in compliance with the Americans with Disabilities Act.
+The facilities will also be accessible to users with disabilities in compliance with the Americans with Disabilities Act.